suncoast-devs/handbook/curriculum/front-end/react-ii/assignments/pet-adoption.md

 ## Requirements

-First you need ot fork this repo [https://github.com/mdewey/puppy-adoption](https://github.com/mdewey/puppy-adoption).
+First you need to fork this repo [https://github.com/mdewey/puppy-adoption](https://github.com/mdewey/puppy-adoption).

 Then you will need to clone your fork to your local machine.
 You will be doing all of your development on that fork.